Arsenal F.C.: Statistics and records

 Thierry Henry is Arsenal's record goalscorer, with 228 goals in all competitions.

-Arsenal's tally of 13 League Championships is the third highest in English football, after Liverpool (20) and Manchester United (20), and they were the first club to reach a seventh and an eighth League Championship.
+Arsenal's tally of 14 League Championships is the third highest in English football, after Liverpool (20) and Manchester United (20), and they were the first club to reach a seventh and an eighth League Championship.
 As of June 2020, they are one of seven teams, the others being Manchester United, Blackburn Rovers, Chelsea, Manchester City, Leicester City and Liverpool, to have won the Premier League since its formation in 1992.

 They hold the highest number of FA Cup trophies, with 14.
 The club is one of only six clubs to have won the FA Cup twice in succession, in 2002 and 2003, and 2014 and 2015.
 Arsenal have achieved three League and FA Cup "Doubles" (in 1971, 1998 and 2002), a feat only previously achieved by Manchester United (in 1994, 1996 and 1999).
 They were the first side in English football to complete the FA Cup and League Cup double, in 1993.
-Arsenal were also the first London club to reach the final of the UEFA Champions League, in 2006, losing the final 2–1 to Barcelona.
+Arsenal were also the first London club to reach the final of the UEFA Champions League, in 2006, losing the final 2–1 to Barcelona and they lost the Champions League final again, in 2026, 3-4 on penalties against Paris Saint-Germain, after a 1-1 draw.

 Arsenal have one of the best top-flight records in history, having finished below fourteenth only seven times.
 They have won the second most top flight league matches in English football, and have also accumulated the second most points, whether calculated by two points per win or by the contemporary points value.
 They have been in the top flight for the most consecutive seasons (98 as of 2023–24).
 Arsenal also have the highest average league finishing position for the 20th century, with an average league placement of 8.5.